syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 * GIF
 * BMP

-To export PivotChart in PNG format, service URL, file name and **“ej.PivotChart.ExportOptions.PNG”** enumeration value is sent as the parameter.
+To export pivot chart in PNG format, the service URL, file name, and **“ej.PivotChart.ExportOptions.PNG”** enumeration value are sent as parameters.
 This is similar to other image formats.

 {% highlight html %}